qrzn23/min/wip/magick/content.md

 The Adept must keep himself in hand, however tempted to make a new heaven and a new earth in the next few davs by trumpeting his triumphs.
 He must give time a chance to redress his balance, sore shaken by the impact of the Infinite.

-As he becomes adjusted to intercourse with his Angel, he will find his passionate ecstasy develop a quality of peace and intelligibility which adds power, while it informs and fortifies his mental and moral qualifies instead of obscuring and upsetting them.
+As he becomes adjusted to intercourse with his Angel, he will find his passionate ecstasy develop a quality of peace and intelligibility which adds power, while it informs and fortifies his mental and moral qualities instead of obscuring and upsetting them.
 He will by now have become able to converse with his Angel, impossible as it once seemedj for he now knows that the storm of Sound which he supposed to be the Voice was only the clamour of his own confusions.
 The “infinity” nonsense was born of his own inability to think clearly beyond his limits, just as a Bushman, confronted by numbers above five, can only call them “many”.

 The truth told by the Angel, immensely as it extends the horizon of the Adept, is perfectly definite and precise.
 It does not deal in ambiguities and abstractions.
 It possesses form, and confesses law, in exactly the same way and degree as any other body of truth.
 It is to the truth of the material and intellectual spheres of man very much what the Mathematics of Philosophy with its “infinite series” and “Cantorian continuity” is to schoolboy arithmetic.
 Each implies the other, though by that one may explore the essential nature of existence, and by this a pawnbroker’s profits.